libasoles/graph-view-text-size/README.md

 ## What it solves

 Text size in Graph View is too small to read.
-This is a simple plugin to increase the text size based.
+This is a simple plugin to increase the text size.

 There are two modes:

 - Text size based on the node size.
-- Text size independent of the node size (all links will have the same size).
+- Text size independent of the node size (all links will be the same size).

 ![demo.gif](./demo.gif)